Grahp/Website/quartz.md

 Quartz goes **directly** from theory to dictionary.
 No "manually write a hundred fifty thousand entries, and then spend the rest of your life maintaining them" step.

-Quartz theories are rule-based, unlike traditional entry-based theories.
+Quartz dictionaries are rule-based, unlike traditional entry-based dictionaries.

 ## Process

-The process a Quartz dictionary takes:
+The process a Quartz dictionary takes in lookup:

 1. Receive the sequence of [strokes](steno-glossary.md#stroke) that were inputted.
 2. Turn the input into manageable parts.
 Splitting it into smaller outlines, and splitting the constituent strokes into entries.